arthurmatthew/ReactTodoList/README.md

 # About This Project

 This is a simple Todo list made with react.
 I made this as a mini project to help myself learn React.
 I followed a guide to get the main ideas of my program, then built it.
-Unfortunately, there is not a demo.

 Application Features: